Speccery/packer99/README.md

 Usage: packer99 rom-file rom-size [-i] [[-o offset] ti-file]
 	rom-file	Name of output binary file.
 	rom-size	Size of the ROM image in kilobytes
 	-i		Ignore writes outside of ROM
-	-o offset	Optional offset to add to all addresses from source ti-file		Source file in tagged TI format
+	-o offset	Optional offset to add to all addresses from source -t		Next source file in tagged TI format
+	-b		Next source file is a pure binary file
+	-a		Next file in a.out format (16 byte header) filename	Name of source file
-It is possible to have multiple t-files and offsets to write to the same ROM image.
+It is possible to have multiple files and offsets to write to the same ROM image.
+Offset can be decimal or hexadecimal, a minus sign can be prepended.
+Examples: -o 1430 -o -300 -o 0x8000 -o -0x100
 Ruutu:packer99 epiehl$
 ```